OfficeDev/office-js-docs-pr/docs/develop/persisting-add-in-state-and-settings.md

 ---
 title: Persist add-in state and settings
-description: Learn to persist data in Office Add-in web applications running in the stateless environment of a browser control. ms.date: 03/21/2023 ms.localizationpriority: medium
+description: Learn how to persist data in Office Web Add-in applications running in the stateless environment of a browser control. ms.date: 04/25/2023 ms.localizationpriority: medium
 ---